itachiever/devops_interviews/Torento Technologies.md

 30. If we deploy you into our production environment tomorrow, what areas would you first look at to understand system stability and security?

 ---
+---

+## SECOND TECHNICAL ROUND – QUESTIONS (20)

+1. Suppose you are asked to automate the cleanup of unused Docker images and stopped containers on a production server.
+How would you approach this, and can you write a simple script for it?

+2. We want to create a Jenkins pipeline that builds a Docker image, scans it for vulnerabilities, pushes it to a registry, and deploys it to Kubernetes.
+Can you explain the pipeline flow and write a basic Jenkinsfile structure?

+3. Imagine that a Terraform apply accidentally modified a critical production resource.
+How would you detect, rollback, and prevent this from happening again?

+4. Can you write a simple Terraform example to provision an EC2 instance with a security group allowing only HTTP and HTTPS traffic?

+5. How would you automate the deployment of the same application to DEV, UAT, and PROD using a single CI/CD pipeline while ensuring proper approvals?

+6. Suppose Kubernetes pods are consuming more memory over time and eventually getting OOMKilled.
+How would you investigate and fix this?

+7. Can you write a basic Kubernetes Deployment YAML with resource requests, limits, and health probes configured?

+8. You are asked to restrict communication between microservices so that only specific services can talk to each other.
+How would you implement this in Kubernetes?

+9. How would you automate the rotation of secrets used by applications without causing downtime?

+10. Suppose Jenkins is deployed on-prem and Kubernetes is running in the cloud.
+How would you securely automate deployments between them?

+11. Can you write a simple Bash or Python script to monitor disk usage and send an alert when it crosses a threshold?

+12. How do you design CI/CD pipelines in such a way that security scanning does not slow down developer productivity?

+13. Suppose your Kubernetes cluster certificate is about to expire.
+How would you detect this and handle renewal safely?

+14. Can you explain how you would implement blue-green or canary deployments in Kubernetes using CI/CD pipelines?

+15. Write a simple GitLab CI or Jenkins pipeline stage that runs a SAST scan and fails the build if high-severity issues are found.

+16. How would you troubleshoot a situation where Terraform state is corrupted or out of sync with actual infrastructure?

+17. Suppose an application requires access to AWS S3 from inside a Kubernetes pod.
+How would you configure this securely?

+18. How would you automate infrastructure provisioning for a new environment from scratch using Terraform and Ansible?

+19. Can you write or explain a script that copies logs from multiple servers, compresses them, and stores them in a central location?

+20. If a deployment works fine in DEV but consistently fails in PROD, how would you approach debugging this difference?

+---